Creating SQL with python

 We have a base TableBuilder class that all the above use cases leverage.
 At a high level, here’s what it provides:

 • A prepare_queries function, which is where you put your custom logic.
 It should create an array of queries in self.queries.
-The CLI will pass in a cursor object and database/schema name, so if you need to interrogate the dataset to decide how to structure your queries, you can.
+The CLI will pass in a StudyConfig object , containing information about arguments passed to the CLI, and a StudyManifest , which contains the information you provided in the study’s manifest.toml.

 • An execute_queries function, which will run prepare_queries and then apply those queries to the database.
 You shouldn’t need to touch this function - just be aware this is how your queries actually get run.